pindell-matt/habitask/README.md

-## Introduction
+## Habitask

 Habitask is a concept shop built for a Little Shop project.
 Base expectations for the project were directed at creating an online ordering platform.
-Rather than focusing on products, Habitask is based on the idea of TaskRabbit for nonprofits.
-Rather than placing orders on items, visitors to Habitask can make time commitments to tasks that benefit the community.
+Rather than focusing on products, Habitask is based on the idea of TaskRabbit for nonprofits - instead of placing orders on items, visitors make time commitments to tasks that benefit the community.
 Visitors can create accounts to track their commitments.
-There is also an Admin of the site who can create and edit tasks.
+Admins can can create and edit tasks for a given community.

 ### Getting Started